guptavaibhav18197/GSoC-Blog/_posts/2018-06-03-Phase-1-Progress.md

 An _association object_ was needed since this relation had additional fields of _start_, _end_ and _current_ integer fields indicating the range of the files that specific User has to annotate and the current file number that specific User is annotating.

+### Generic Code

+*   Created generic macros for rendering similar structured information like forms.
+*   Created a generic **base template** that will be common to all the tabs and pages via _Jinja template inheritance_.
+*   Enhance UI of the basic structure of base template

 ### frontpage package

 *   Created UI for Login Page.